codeForW/odin-recipes/README.md

 # odin-recipes

-A part of TOP HTML foundation curriculum.
+A part of The Odin Project (TOP) HTML foundation curriculum.
 The goal is to make a basic recipe website, reflecting the most recent knowledge that I've learned.
-Later on, this project will be updated with CSS.